ceers/ceers-nircam/stage3.md

 none of which worked for CEERS as they had too few sources.
-Additionally, we found that the internal source detection routine was detecting too many spurious sources in the input images, and the source detection parameters were not easily tunable.
+Additionally, we found that the internal source detection routine was detecting too many spurious sources in the input images, and the source detection parameters were as tunable as needed.
 Our modified version therefore accepts user-provided source catalogs for each input image as well as an absolute reference catalog.

 Our modifications are required for Pipeline versions <1.8, and so must